 First things first, start by analyzing a specific time period, especially if your business crafts new seasonal menu items or you're tweaking your offers based on produce availability.

 Even if you seldom make adjustments to your menu, it just makes sense to revisit it less frequently.

 The same applies to prices: check in from time to time and monitor food cost fluctuations, so your prices can reflect that.
 If your food costs go up while your price stays the same, your gross profit margin shrinks, making less money on each sale.

 For an optimal pricing strategy, you need three critical metrics to measure menu item profitability:

 - food cost percentage,

 - and average ticket size.

-A POS system, but especially the technology behind the convenient EasyOrder software gives you the ability you to request and access all this data within a matter of seconds.
-By using our platform, you can customize filters for a specific time period or a menu item and see the cost, revenue and amount you sold, factoring in discounts, loyalty and much much more.
+A POS system, but especially the technology behind the convenient EasyOrder software, gives you the ability to request and access all this data within a matter of seconds.
+Using our platform, you can customize filters for a specific time period or a menu item and see the cost, revenue, and amount you sold, factoring in discounts, loyalty, and much more.

 While we are absolutely in love with our AI-powered data, we would encourage you to have a chat with your staff.
 Ask them about their experiences and the feedback they collect from customers: Are there any dishes they frequently sell?
-Every shift, they're on the front lines, talking to customers and providing critical insight.
+They're on the front lines every shift, talking to customers and providing critical insight.